Precedence Diagrams. Recognize Time Constraints.

-What is a precedence diagram?
-How is it created and what advantages does the precedence diagram method offer?
+How is a precedence diagram created and what advantages does the precedence diagram method offer?

 A precedence diagram is a “graphic or tabular representation of an operational structure that consists of processes like events and organizational relationships.”
 That’s according to the definition of the DIN 69 900 that describes different methods for scheduling.
 What does that mean practically?